jennasalau/erupt-theme/README.md

 2. In Webstorm, On the main menu, choose 'File' then 'Import Settings'.
 3. In the 'Import File Location' dialog box that opens, select the "erupt.jar" file you downloaded in step 1.
 4. Click 'OK'.
-5. In the 'Select Components to Import' dialog box that opens, insure '' is checked.
+5. In the 'Select Components to Import' dialog box that opens, insure 'Editor Colors' is checked.
 6. Click 'OK'.
 7. Restart Webstorm.